hmrc/ctc-traders-phase5-service-guide/source/documentation/index.md

 1. Add your subscription to this API to your application software.
 2. Download [NCTS-P5 reference data](https://ec.europa.eu/taxation_customs/dds2/rd/rd_download_home.jsp?Lang=en) that can be used for testing.
-3. Read the testing guide (pending) to check that your software is compatible with this version of the API.
+3. Read the [CTC Traders API phase 5 testing guide](CTC Traders API phase 5 testing guide) to check that your software is compatible with this version of the API.

 ### Making API requests